Awarded Clinic of the Year 2026!

 The study used various laboratory techniques, including tests on brain cells and mice, to understand paracetamol’s effects.
 These are some of the key takeaways:

-- Paracetamol reduces 2-AG synthesis: Experiments showed that paracetamol significantly decreased the production of 2-AG by inhibiting DAGLα.
+• Paracetamol reduces 2-AG synthesis: Experiments showed that paracetamol significantly decreased the production of 2-AG by inhibiting DAGLα.
 This effect was observed at concentrations of paracetamol that are relevant to the amounts found in the body during therapeutic use.

-- CB1 receptors are involved: The pain-relieving effects of paracetamol in mice were dependent on CB1 receptors.
+• CB1 receptors are involved: The pain-relieving effects of paracetamol in mice were dependent on CB1 receptors.
 When these receptors were blocked or absent, paracetamol did not provide pain relief.

-- DAGL inhibition also relieves pain: The researchers also found that directly inhibiting DAGL with another compound also reduced pain in mice, and this effect also required CB1 receptors.
+• DAGL inhibition also relieves pain: The researchers also found that directly inhibiting DAGL with another compound also reduced pain in mice, and this effect also required CB1 receptors.

 These findings suggest a new model for how paracetamol works: it might reduce pain by inhibiting DAGLα, which in turn reduces the activation of CB1 receptors in specific pain pathways.

-What Does This Mean for Understanding Pain?
+What Does the Function of Paracetamol Mean for Understanding Pain?

 This research provides exciting new insights into the complex ways pain signals are transmitted and interpreted in the body.
 It highlights that the endocannabinoid system, particularly the interaction between DAGLα and CB1 receptors, could be a key player in pain signalling.